The Innovation Awards honor manufacturers and suppliers who bring new, innovative products to market for the recreational boating industry.

 Products will not be accepted or considered after the program’s entry deadline.
 Entries close one month before the Show—exact dates highlighted within the program’s Rules & Regulations.

-3. Product inspection and judging.
-Judges will review product entries before the Show to prepare for the onsite inspection.
-Inspections with entrants and product(s) will take place two days before the Show opens.
-The inspection schedule may vary by Show depending on the number of entries and logistics.
+Judges will review product entries before the Show to prepare for the onsite product demonstration meetings.
+Meetings with entrants and product(s) will take place two days before the Show opens.
+The meeting schedule may vary by Show depending on the number of entries and logistics.
 A representative must be available to provide the physical product and a concise description of the innovation, answering any outstanding technical questions.
 This person must be available at a minimum, two days prior to the Show open.
 Once inspections of all products are complete, the judges deliberate and determine the winners.
 If no product in a given category is deemed innovative as described by the judging criteria, no award may be given in that category.
 If there are multiple products that are close competitors, an Honorable Mention may be awarded to a product that did not win.
 Honorable Mentions do not receive a trophy, however, recipients can promote their Honorable Mention status in their marketing materials.

 Winners will be announced during the Show at the respective award’s ceremony:

-- Minneapolis Boat Show Innovation Awards are presented during the Sneak Peek event which takes place Wednesday evening before the Show open.
+- Minneapolis Innovation Awards are presented during the Sneak Peek event which takes place Wednesday evening before the Show open.

-- Miami International Boat Show Innovation Awards are presented during the Innovation Breakfast which takes place Friday morning during the Show.
+- Miami Innovation Awards are presented during the Industry Breakfast which takes place Thursday morning during the Show.
 A breakfast ticket is required for entry.
-Tickets cost $40 and are not included with entry.

-- IBEX Innovation Awards are presented during the Innovation Breakfast which takes place Tuesday morning before the Show open.
+- IBEX Innovation Awards are presented during the Industry Breakfast which takes place Tuesday morning before the Show open.
 A breakfast ticket is required for entry.
-Tickets cost $40 and are not included with entry.

-Select product category.
-Only one product category can be selected at the time of entry and should be represented by the basic functionality or innovation of the product.
+- Product Category Selection: Only one product category can be selected at the time of entry and should be representative of the basic functionality or innovation of the product.

-Review the Market.
-Check other manufacturers’ products to ensure that your product is actually an innovation.
+Market Review: Entrants should complete the due diligance of reviewing other manufacturers’ products to ensure that the product is actually an innovation.
 Often, the judges find that while a product is an innovation for a particular company, other companies have had similar products on the market for years.
 If the product is brought over from another market as a market extension into the marine industry, it will need to show substantial adaptation or modification to qualify as a “new” product under the program’s definition of “innovation”.
 Packaging or promotion changes do not qualify as innovations and the product will be viewed only as a market extension of an existing product.